redhat-openstack/website/source/uncategorized/instack-faq.html.md

 There are delete scripts included with the instack-undercloud package If you want to delete an overcloud and reset the environment to a state where you can deploy another overcloud.
 Then follow these steps:

-1. While logged into the undercloud node export the required variables into your shell:
+1. While logged into the undercloud node export the required variables into your shell in order to use the CLI tools for the undercloud and overcloud.
+If you copied the stackrc file into your home directory at the end of the undercloud installation, simply source that file.
+Alternatively, you can use the following command directly to set the needed environment variables.

       command $(sudo cat /root/stackrc | xargs)

 2. Run one of the following examples that matches how you deployed the overcloud.

        #heat
        instack-delete-overcloud

-       #tuskar
-       instack-delete-overcloud-tuskarcli

-Once the command has completed successfully you are now ready to run instack-prepare-for-overcloud again.

 ## How do I view the Undercloud Dashboard when using a remote virt host?